gemi254/PlantStatus-LilyGO-TTGO-Higrow/README.md

 + No need to compile for each device.
 + Mqtt wakeup function.

+## Install
-Download firmware from /firmware folder and upload esptool.py --port COM5 write_flash -fs 1MB -fm dout 0x0 firmware.bin
+Download firmware from /firmware folder and upload to you device using **esptool.py** esptool.py --port COM5 write_flash -fs 1MB -fm dout 0x0 PlantStatus1.0.0.bin